yudinal/ios-strings-lab-1/README.md

 ```

-## Question 13
+## Question 14

-You are given a string stored in the variable aString.
-Create new string named replacedString that contains the characters of the original string with all the occurrences of the character "e" replaced by "\*".
+You are given a string stored in the variable `aString`.
+Create new string named `replacedString` that contains the characters of the original string with all the occurrences of the character `"e"` replaced by `"\*"`.

 ```swift
 var aString = "Replace the letter e with \*"